imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **BuyDedicatedNumber**
 > void BuyDedicatedNumber (BuyDedicatedNumberInputObject buyDedicatedNumberInputObject)

-Buy a dedicated number and assign it to the specified account.
+Buy a dedicated number

+To buy a dedicated number, you first need to find an available number matching your criteria using the `/api/v2/numbers/available` command described above.

 ### Example
 ```csharp